cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/deployment-guides/azure.md

 ## Create your environment

-Make sure you sign up for Azure, and create a new subscription.
+Make sure you sign up for Azure and create a new subscription.

 1. First, create your first resource group.